pvmiguel/SpanishAcquisitionIQC/docs/user/examples/data_explorer.rst

 The data explorer is composed of a :ref:`tabular_display` panel, along with a menu to load and plot data.
 It supports :ref:`data filters <tabular_display_data_filters>`, which can be accessed via ``File -> Filters...``.

+Data Explorer also has an option to take the derivative of data via ``Math -> Derivative...``.

 Plotting options
 ****************